alex/what-happens-when/README.rst

 GPU Rendering
 -------------
+   Graphics Processing Unit in the automatic generation of two-dimensional or three-dimensional images from a model by means of computer programs

 * During the rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.